About Us

 Intent: To build champion Learners through Extensive Opportunities, Expert Tuition, Purposeful Practise and Personal Effort.

-Our Resource Base curriculum is driven through the key active ingredients of extensive opportunity, expert tuition, purposeful practice, personal effort and is a hybrid of all the Enquiry based Blackhorse Curriculum and targeted opportunities for our children that build ‘Champion Learners’.
+Our Resource Base curriculum is driven through the key active ingredients of extensive opportunity, expert tuition, purposeful practice, personal effort and is a hybrid of the Enquiry based Blackhorse Curriculum targeting opportunities that build ‘Champion Learners’.

-The Resource Base curriculum aligns with our Blackhorse Curriculum and approaches the concepts, knowledge and skills that children need to succeed through a bespoke three tired approach.
+The Resource Base curriculum aligns with our Blackhorse Curriculum and builds on the concepts, knowledge and skills that children need to succeed, through a bespoke three tired approach.
 Our intent is for all pupils to receive a high quality education that is aligned with their needs and prepares them for an independent and aspirational future.

-This is achieved through our core values of that underpin our vision: Champion learners are taught: Respect – for themselves, their families, their communities.
+We achieve this through explicitly teaching the school core values which underpin the schools vision of 'Building Champion Learners'.
+Through our vision children are taught and experience: Respect – for themselves, their families, their communities.
 Pride – in their attitude and work; striving for their best effort.
 Bravery – to attempt things with will be hard and challenge them.
 Success – to aspire to be the best version of themselves.
-To believe they can change the world.
+We strongly believe that when a child leaves Blackhorse they take with them the belief that they can change the world they live in for the better..

-The Resource Base curriculum intent acknowledges the differing starting points of the children that we teach and recognises our children’s additional SEND through a provision which is aspirational; offering opportunities to develop life skills, independence and inclusion alongside mainstream peers.
+The Resource Base curriculum acknowledges the differing starting points and individual needs of the children that we teach and recognises our children’s additional SEND through a provision which is aspirational; offering opportunities to develop life skills, independence and inclusion alongside mainstream peers.

 The Resource Base curriculum considers not only the formal requirements of the National Curriculum to support our children in including with their peers, but also the range of targeted and individualised learning that the school offers in order to enrich the opportunities and experiences available to the children.